 Mountain views and craft brews are on tap at this outpost of The Vig.
 Its massive, well-manicured and umbrella-lined patio provides primo views of Scottsdale’s watercolor sunsets and the McDowell Mountain range.
 And rest-assured that a parade of burgers, wings and nachos are on standby to keep you fueled though competitive yard-game bouts.

 This Paradise Valley watering hole makes for an ideal spot to whet your whistle if you’re into barrel-aged whiskeys and other locally-crafted spirits.
 Although quintessentially Western, you don’t have to rough it.
-Lon’s is outfitted with comfy oversized furniture, adobe fireplaces, lush tree canopies that sway over the patio, and sweeping views of the desert landscape that will undoubtedly make you want snag a spot on the lush patio.
+Lon’s is outfitted with comfy oversized furniture, adobe fireplaces, lush tree canopies that sway over the patio, and sweeping views of the desert landscape that will undoubtedly make you want to snag a spot on the lush patio.